christianmalek/Argard/README.md

 An validator/parser for commandline arguments in .NET programmes.

+Current features:
+ - multiple parameter sets
+ - optional parameters
+ - multiple identifiers for every parameter
+    - optional words (e.g. inst[all] => inst or install)
+    - alternatives (e.g. install|add => install and add
+ - optional parameters
+ - parameter values: none, single or list
+ - allowed values for parameters (will only match if the parsed values are predefined with the parameter)
+ - flag support (every single letter parameters can be chained, e.g. -xfyz)

 Important: The wiki is at the moment obsolete!
 It will be updated soon!
 ---